typhonjs-svelte/simple-web-storage/README.md

 The stores provided have the same signature as the Svelte store helper functions except the first argument is the string `key` used by `localStorage` and `sessionStorage` to store and retrieve the value.
-The [Storage](https://developer.mozilla.org/en-US/docs/Web/API/Storage) interface specification only allows string values therefore this library serializes stored values as JSON.
+The [Storage](https://developer.mozilla.org/en-US/docs/Web/API/Storage) interface specification only allows string values therefore this library by default serializes stored values as JSON.

 ## Advanced API / Customization

-The `generator` function that wraps and creates [Storage](https://developer.mozilla.org/en-US/docs/Web/API/Storage) connected stores is available allowing further external customization.
+The `storeGenerator` function that wraps and creates [Storage](https://developer.mozilla.org/en-US/docs/Web/API/Storage) connected stores is available allowing further external customization.
 You may provide a custom serialization strategy that is different from JSON along with providing any Storage API compatible interface besides browser `localStorage` / `sessionStorage`.
 The `serializer` / `deserializer` functions must match the signatures of `JSON.parse` /